A Brand New Ultra Run Based in the Heart of the Cairngorms National Park

 Entry Requirements: Keeping in line with this unique landscape participants will need to be partially self sufficient for this event.
-You do not have to be super fast or an elite athlete to enter, this will be an awesome challenge if you're looking to push yourself that bit further!
-However, the event is not suitable for novice trail runners as the route ventures into remote mountain areas and the ability to navigate the route is essential.
+You do not have to be super fast or an elite athlete to enter, this will be an awesome challenge if you're looking to push yourself that bit further.
+The route ventures into remote mountain areas and the ability to navigate the route is essential.
 It is important that you are prepared & equipped for weather conditions for the time of year.

 Terrain: Following the old drove roads and passes between some of the highest peaks in Britain, the wild heart of the National Park can be experienced without trekking over major summits.
 There are no huge climbs or descents, with the highest section rising to 745m/2444' at Lairlg an Laoigh 'The Pass of the Calves'.

 No roads cross this area, this will be a unique experience in a wild massif.
 Apart from a short tarmac road section at the start & finish, the route is fully off road.
 Following well defined paths & tracks throughout the terrain is generally non technical.